tinitiate/aws-solutions-architect/VPC/VPC.md

 - Capacity can be added or removed on demand
 - 1,2,5,10 Gbps available at select AWS Direct Connection Partners

-Lead times are often longer than 1 month to establish a new connection

 ##### Direct Connect - Encryption